RutgerUijtendaal/iprwc-angular/README.md

 # Iprwc

-Angular Front End of Prototype Webhsop created for a College Assignment.
+Angular Front End of Prototype Webshop created for a College Assignment.